lokapal-xyz/education/content/howtodao/04-dao-economy/Tokenomics-and-Utility/Token-Design.md

 weight: 65_000
 ---

 A well-structured token design is the backbone of a DAO’s economy, influencing governance, incentives, and long-term sustainability.
 The design choices—ranging from supply models to staking mechanisms—shape how tokens retain value, engage holders, and drive participation.
-Let's explore:
-- **Token supply models** (inflationary, deflationary, and fixed supply)
-- **Staking mechanisms** and their impact on governance and security

 ---